dextromethorphan, guaifenesin, and pseudoephedrine (cont.)

 What should I discuss with my healthcare provider before using dextromethorphan, guaifenesin, and pseudoephedrine?

-Do not use this medicine if you are allergic to dextromethorphan, guaifenesin, or pseudoephedrine.
+You should not use this medicine if you have untreated or uncontrolled diseases such as high blood pressure or coronary artery disease.
+Do not use if you are allergic to dextromethorphan, guaifenesin, or pseudoephedrine.

 How should I take dextromethorphan, guaifenesin, and pseudoephedrine?

-Use this medication exactly as directed on the label, or as it has been prescribed by your doctor.
-Do not use the medication in larger amounts, or use it for longer than recommended.
-Cold medicine is usually taken only for a short time until your symptoms clear up.
+Use exactly as directed on the label, or as prescribed by your doctor.
+Do not use in larger or smaller amounts or for longer than recommended.
+Cold or cough medicine is usually taken only for a short time until your symptoms clear up.

 Drink extra fluids to help loosen the congestion and lubricate your throat while you are taking this medication.